 a) What plans, if any, exist to conform to JTC 1 document styles?

-The next signiﬁcant revision of the DFDL speciﬁcation will be created with the standard JTC 1 document style as a primary output format.
+The next signiﬁcant revision of the DFDL speciﬁcation will be created under ISO/IEC Directives, Part 2, document style guidance as a primary output format.

 Experience creating DFDL schemas for data formats has taught us that all large speciﬁcations should be machine-readable and processable so that formal artifacts like interactive help systems, rapid contextual access to the speciﬁcation text from user interfaces, and even parts of the implementations can be generated from the machine-readable form of the speciﬁcation.
-Our goal for the next major version is to generate the JTC 1 document style, and to enable generation of other formal artifacts, from a common machine-readable form of the speciﬁcation, likely speciﬁed in XML.
+Our goal for the next major version is to generate the ISO/IEC Directives, Part 2, document style, and to enable generation of other formal artifacts, from a common machine-readable form of the speciﬁcation, likely speciﬁed in XML.

 Maintenance (M)